ivanmanan/Family-Watch/README.md

 2. Participants will be logged in and their locations will be tracked.

-3. If there is extra time: The host will be able to see location history of all the participants after every certain interval of time.
+3. The host will be able to see location history of all the participants after every certain interval of time.

 ## Installation Instructions